Gang: Types

 Gangs, syndicates, and other criminal groups, come in many forms, each with their own specialties and gang culture.

 Mafia

 One of the most infamous criminal gangs are Mafias, whose activities include racketeering and overseeing illicit agreements.
-These include the Sicilian Cosa Nostra and the Italian-American Mafia.
+These include the Sicilian Cosa Nostra and the Italian–American Mafia.
 The Neapolitan Camorra, the Calabrian 'Ndrangheta and the Apulian Sacra Corona Unita are similar Italian organized gangs.
-Outside of Italy, the Irish Mob, Japanese Yakuza, Chinese Triads, and Russian Bratva are also examples.
+Outside of Italy, the Irish Mob, Japanese yakuza, Chinese triads, British firms, and Russian Bratva are also examples.

 Narco

 Narcos or drug cartels are slang terms used for criminal groups (mainly Latin Americans) who primarily deal with the illegal drug trade.
 These include drug cartels like the Medellin Cartel and other Colombian cartels, Mexican cartels like the Sinaloa Cartel and Los Zetas, and the Primeiro Comando da Capital in Brazil.
 Other examples are Jamaican Yardies and the various opium barons in the Golden Triangle and Golden Crescent.
 Many narcos are known for their use of paramilitaries and narcoterrorism like the Gulf Cartel and Shower Posse.